Seeing Behind the Mask

 “Oh, just leave it.”

-Taking off the mask - even slightly - felt impossible.
-She didn’t want to hurt anyone or admit she was struggling.
-I tried reminders and reassurances but stress always caught up with her, and afterwards she needed rest for hours and take to her bed.
+Taking off the mask felt impossible.
+She didn’t want to admit struggle, or hurt anyone.
+Stress caught up with her, and afterwards she always needed rest and went to bed.

 Presence is More Important Than Friendship